 [Trailer contains disturbing images as well as content that may be considered spoilers.]

 Like “The First Purge” two weeks ago, “Unfriended” is casual with banter about shitty politics and shittier money in the modern world, with Bitcoin and Ethereum and dark-data demon Cambridge Analytica among the name-drops for verisimilitude in the deadly online antics as well as bursts of tart cynicism.
-Like the 2015 installment, “Dark Web” stays within the boundary of a laptop desktop (except for a single pullback filled with screens that is a cold cackle).
+Like the 2015 installment, “Deep Web” stays within the boundary of a laptop desktop (except for a single pullback filled with screams that is a cold cackle).
 Rules are set, rules are broken, stakes accelerate.
 Commonplace notifications from true-to-virtual-life apps drop dread down the screen.
 The coldest may be a suggestion about trepanning, which would be the internet getting into your head physically, instead of just a virtual mindfuck medium that tempts with its identities, false and true, and charms and harms that do you short of death.
 Susco keeps the worst offscreen, per horror tradition, which with jacked-up sounds is always more alarming.
 To these ears, Susco does it just right, making the awful happenings both twangy as well as the stuff of delayed nightmares.
 83m.
 (Ray Pride)

 “Unfriended: Dark Web” opens Thursday, July 19.